Michael Bigg: Death

-Bigg's ashes were scattered in Johnstone Strait.
-Attendees, and the press, noted that more than thirty killer whales appeared in the waters in time for the ceremony.
+Tributes

+Aside from the species named after him, Bigg's killer whale, several other entities bear his name.
 The Robson Bight Ecological Reserve in Johnstone Strait, which was designated as a killer whale sanctuary in 1982, was renamed the Robson Bight/Michael Bigg Ecological Reserve.
 The reserve includes one of the few "rubbing beaches" in the world, where killer whales gather to rub against smooth underwater pebbles.

-A female northern resident killer whale born shortly before Bigg's death in 1990, is unofficially named "M.B." (her official name is G-46).
 The "Dr. Michael Bigg Memorial Bursary" was created at the University of Victoria for students of marine biology.
 The Vancouver Aquarium created a scholarship program sponsored by the Wild Killer Whale Adoption Program.
 The "Michael A. Bigg Award" is presented annually to a graduate student whose thesis/dissertation research focuses on cetaceans toward the identification or conservation of cetacean habitat.

+A female northern resident killer whale born shortly before Bigg's death in 1990, is unofficially named "M.B." (her official name is G-46).
 J26 was the first male southern resident orca to be born in 1991 after Bigg died.
 The day the newborn was first sighted, and after his sex was revealed, he was instantly given the name "Mike" by Bigg's longtime colleague Ken Balcomb of the Center for Whale Research on San Juan Island.